 - A: Allowable expenses are the costs that you pay out in the course of your business or property rental and, in some cases, PAYE employment.
 You can’t claim for non-business or personal items.
 The Taxeezy forms guide you on the available categories and full support is always available for any detailed queries on the subject.

 Q: What are Capital Allowances?

 - A: Capital allowances are tax reliefs on expenditure in buying, creating or improving a business asset that you need in order to earn the profits of your business.
 So, for example, the cost of buying a van for your business is capital expenditure on which you may be able to claim a capital allowance.
 If the item is eligible and purchased within the tax year we may be able to claim the full cost of the item in one go using AIA (annual investment allowance).
 Other examples of capital expenditure include the cost of buying machinery, computers, fixtures and office furniture.
-You won’t be able to get tax relief for all types of capital expenditure and, if you can, there are special rules for how you can claim it.
-We can advise you on this as we process your tax return.
+The Taxeezy forms give guidance on this, however, if there is anything you don’t understand, we can advise you on this as we process your tax return.